What is freight shipping?

 How does the freight shipping process work?

-- Packaging.
-Another important consideration while shipping cargo is packaging.
-It is important to properly secure and pack your freight to avoid the damage during transit.
+Another important consideration while shipping cargo is the packaging.
+It is important to properly secure and pack your freight to avoid damage during transit.
 Depending on the commodity type, you can stack your freight onto pallets, crates, seal it, etc.

 What are the types of freight shipping?